Multigenerational Living: A Real Trend In Custom Home BuildingJuly 19, 2016

 Graduates Support Parents

-While they stereotype is that millennials have come home from college to live in the basement and never work again for many kids coming home it means they help support the family and begin caring for their parents while they begin their own family.
+While the stereotype is that millennials have come home from college to live in the basement and never work again for many kids coming home it means they help support the family and begin caring for their parents while they begin their own family.
 Many families have put life savings into their child’s education so the child can have a good financial base when they graduate.
 With a steady and intellectually challenging job they are able to care for their parents as they begin their golden years.
-While it may seem odd or old fashioned it is a custom that is still common in other parts of the world including developed countries such as China, Germany, and Switzerland.
+While it may seem odd or old-fashioned it is a custom that is still common in other parts of the world including developed countries such as China, Germany, and Switzerland.

 When a young adult graduates college and comes home it is often custom for the parents to remain in their part of the house while creating a more individualized space for the child.
 Many multigenerational homes will have their own wings so young adults and their new families will have enough space to grow while still having their parents close.
 It also gives the grandparents a chance to do what they do best, spoil their grandchildren.